tomjoht/learnapidoc/_includes/content/activities/push_local_to_remote.md

     The `git commit -m` command is a shortcut for committing and typing a commit message in the same step.
 It's much easier to commit updates this way.

-    If you just type `git commit`, you'll be prompted with another window to describe the change.
+    If you type `git commit` only, you'll be prompted with another window to describe the change.
 On Windows, this new window will probably be a Notepad window.
 Describe the change on the top line, and then save and close the Windows file.

     On a Mac, a new window doesn't open.
 Instead, the [Vim editor](https://en.wikipedia.org/wiki/Vi) mode opens up within the terminal. ("vi" stands for visual and "m" for mode, but it's not a very visual editor.)
 I don't recommend using Vim.
 If you get stuck in this mode and need to escape, press your **Escape** key.
 Then type **q** to quit.
 (See [Vim commands](http://www.cs.rit.edu/~cslab/vi.html) here.)
 Normally, you want an external editor such as Sublime Text to open from your terminal.
 See [Associating text editors with Git](https://help.github.com/articles/associating-text-editors-with-git/) for details.